KINGgemeenten/accessibilitymonitor/README.md

 -----------
 * `cd ./application`
 * `composer install`
-* `cp ./application/container_overrides_example.yml ./application/container_overrides.yml` and edit the values.
+* `cp ./application/container_overrides_example.yml ./application/container_overrides.yml` and edit/override the
+  configuration.
-* Make sure that the `tmp_directory` path (defaults to `/tmp/accessibilitymonitor`) is writable by the user under which the workers run.
-This directory path can be overridden in `container_overrides.yml`.
+* Make sure that the value of the `tmp_directory` configration is a directory path on the system that is writable by the user under which the workers run.
+The path defaults to `/tmp/accessibilitymonitor` and can be overridden in `container_overrides.yml`.

 Worker manager
 --------------
 * `mkdir /etc/accessibilitymonitor`
 * `echo $MAX > /etc/accessibilitymonitor/max_worker_count`, where `$MAX` is the maximum number of concurrent workers for the machine.